jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 Multiple choice tests are as much about knowing the right answer as being able to rule out all the wrong answers.
 Sometimes you arrive at the right answer only because you ruled out all the other choices.

+A single phrase can rule out an answer choice.
+The question prompt may mention an ancillary test that was performed whose only purpose is to rule out one specific answer choice.

+> Patient presents with X, Y, Z that appear to be some form of anemia.
+In the
+> course of workup, <u>direct Coombs test was negative</u>.
+>
+> * A
+> * B
+> * <strike>Autoimmune hemolysis</strike>
+> * D

 Every answer choice was included for a reason.
 Don't just rule something out because it simply seems odd.
 As I got faster, I had the tendency to sometimes